jovandeginste/jovandeginste.github.io/_drafts/2016-04-29-puppet-mcollective-rundeck.md

 The mCollective daemon runs as root on the remote servers, but verified the user's access using the ssh keys.
 After that, the user is using mCollective's privileges.

-This means some complications for my Rundeck setup, since Rundeck runs as a service.
-I would need a single user on every machine, with the same name and public key.
+This means some complications for the Rundeck setup, since Rundeck runs as a service.
+I would need a user on every machine, with the same name and public key.
 On the Rundeck server, that user would need the private key.
-I would need a way to start the ssh agent when needed, and the user running Rundeck must be able to run commands as that other user.
+I would need a way to start the ssh agent, and the user running Rundeck must be able to run commands as that other user.

 I defined the user (I called him "mco") with the keys in puppet and deployed this to a bunch of servers for testing.